 - Individuals are responsible for cleaning/sanitizing personal workspaces.

-- Vaccines continue to be available at no cost through the Student Health Center (SHC) and University Medical Center (UMC).
+- Vaccines and boosters continue to be available through the Student Health Center (SHC) and University Medical Center (UMC).

 - UA will provide face coverings to at-risk employees and students who request them, pending supply, along with other reasonable preventive steps.

 - Existing accommodations processes remain available, and those at-risk, especially those who are not vaccinated, should take appropriate actions and precautions.

 As the situation related to COVID-19 evolves, UA protocols will change.
 Continually monitor official channels of communication including emails and the UA Health Info website, along with System plans at uasystem.edu.